ZachSaucier/Just-Read/README.md

 2. Use the shortcut <kbd>CTRL</kbd>+<kbd>SHIFT</kbd>+<kbd>L</kbd>.

-3. Right click and choose the "Open this page using Just Read" option.
+3. Right click and choose the "View this page using Just Read" option.

 ### User selection mode